-A. If an employee works on a designated holiday, he/she shall be paid at the rate of two (2) times his/her regular rate of pay for all hours worked on the holiday.
+A. If an employee works on a designated holiday, they shall be paid at the rate of two (2) times their regular rate of pay for all hours worked on the holiday.

-B. Where an employee is granted leave on a designated holiday that coincides with his/her regularly scheduled work hours, he/she shall be paid his/her regular straight time pay for such leave on the holiday.
+B. Where an employee is granted leave on a designated holiday that coincides with their regularly scheduled work hours, they shall be paid their regular straight time pay for such leave on the holiday.